Charged as a felon in possession of a firearm? Call Van Severen Law Office, S.C. at (414) 270-0202

 • The person was found guilty of a felony in Wisconsin by reason of mental disease or defect; or

-• The person was found not guilty of or not responsible for a crime elsewhere that would be a felony in Wisconsin, by reason of mental disease or defect; or
+• The person was found not guilty of or not responsible for a crime elsewhere that would be a felony in Wisconsin, by reason of mental disease or defect;

-1. The defendant possessed a firearm; and
+• Firstly, the defendant possessed a firearm; and

-2. The defendant had been convicted of a felony before the date of the offense.
+• Secondly, the defendant had been convicted of a felony before the date of the offense.

+Let’s consider a few terms also defined by the jury instruction.
 The term firearm refers to a weapon which acts by the force of gunpowder – it isn’t necessary that the firearm be loaded or unloaded.
 Possession of the firearm means that the defendant knowingly had actual physical control of a firearm.
 Alternatively, possession can be shown when the firearm is found in an area the defendant controls, and the defendant intends to exercise control over that area.
 In order to prove possession of the firearm, the State does not need to show that the defendant owned the firearm.

-Finally, more than one person can share possession.
+Importantly, more than one person can share possession.
 More than one person can exercise control of the item.
 It does not matter than both individuals can exercise control over the same item at the same time.

 The felon in possession of a firearm privilege.